rubendleon/Demo-ContosoExpenseReporting/Demo.md

 	>
 	>We copied this name to the clipboard earlier.

-1. You should now have two connections, one for on-prem, one for SQL Server in the VM.
+1. You should now have two connections, one for on-premises and one for SQL Server in the VM.
-1. In the on-prem connection, right mouse-click on the database to export and select **Tasks** -> **Export Data-Tier Application** from the context menu
+1. In the on-premises connection, right-click the database to export and select **Tasks** -> **Export Data-Tier Application** in the context menu.
-1. Click **Next** on Introduction Screen.
+1. In the **Introduction** screen, click **Next**.

 	![Exporting Data-tier Application](images/exporting-data-tier-application.png?raw=true "Exporting Data-tier Application")